 Baker Hughes's EBITDA

-Baker Hughes's EBITDA (earnings before interest, taxes, depreciation and amortisation) is US$2.6 billion (£2 billion).
+Baker Hughes's EBITDA (earnings before interest, taxes, depreciation and amortisation) is US$3.6 billion (£2.9 billion).

-The EBITDA is a measure of a Baker Hughes's overall financial performance and is widely used to measure a its profitability.
+The EBITDA is a measure of a Baker Hughes's overall financial performance and is widely used to measure stock profitability.

 Baker Hughes financials